-- 'the school' is beyond the statutory walking distances of 2 miles for children below the age of 8, and 3 miles for those aged 8 and over; - 'the school' is within the statutory walking distance but the child cannot reasonably be expected to walk there accompanied because of their mobility problems or because of associated health and safety issues related to their special educational needs (SEN) or disability.
-Eligibility for such children will be assessed on an individual basis to identify their particular travel assistance requirements; - 'the school' is within the statutory walking distance, but having regard to the nature of the route the child, accompanied as necessary, cannot be expected to walk to it; - the child has been excluded and 'the school' they are obliged to attend is outside the statutory walking distance.
+- 'the school' is beyond the statutory walking distance of 2 miles for children below the age of 8, and 3 miles for those aged 8 and over; - 'the school' is within the statutory walking distance but the child cannot reasonably be expected to walk there, accompanied, because of their mobility problems or because of associated health and safety issues related to their special educational needs or disability\ (SEND).
+Eligibility for such children will be assessed on an individual basis to identify their particular travel assistance requirements.
+See below for further information on SEND as well as the guidance notes for SEND and mobility difficulties; - 'the school' is within the statutory walking distance, but having regard to the nature of the route the child, accompanied as necessary, cannot be expected to walk to it.
+Further information on unsafe or hazardous routes can be found in Appendix Four Guidance on Walking to School routes; - the child has been excluded and 'the school' they are obliged to attend is outside the statutory walking distance.
+More information on children who have been excluded can be found in the Fair Access Protocol (FAP).